Yifeng-He/MapReduce-Data-Mining-on-a-Hadoop-Cluster/README.md

 28 	SecurityDelay 	in minutes
 29 	LateAircraftDelay 	in minutes

-2) Airport Names
+2) Airport Names (airports.csv)
 airports.csv describes the locations of US airports, with the fields:

-    iata: the international airport abbreviation code
-    name of the airport
-    city and country in which airport is located. lat and long: the latitude and longitude of the airport
+iata: the international airport abbreviation code name of the airport city and country in which airport is located. lat and long: the latitude and longitude of the airport

-This majority of this data comes from the FAA, but a few extra airports (mainly military bases and US protectorates) were collected from other web sources by Ryan Hafen and Hadley Wickham.

-3) Carrier codes
+3) Carrier codes (carriers.csv)
-Listing of carrier codes with full names: carriers.csv
+carriers.csv lists the carrier codes with full names